 The human person, made in the image and likeness of God, can hardly be adequately described by a reductionist reference to his or her sexual orientation.
-Every one living on the face of the earth has personal problems and difficulties, but challenges to growth, strengths, talents and gifts as well.
-Today, the Church provides a badly needed context for the care of the human person when she refuses to consider the person as a "heterosexual" or a "homosexual" and insists that every person has a fundamental Identity: the creature of God, and by grace, his child and heir to eternal life.
+Everyone living on the face of the earth has personal problems and difficulties, but challenges to growth, strengths, talents and gifts as well.
+Today, the Church provides a badly needed context for the care of the human person when she refuses to consider the person solely as a "heterosexual" or a "homosexual" and insists that every person has a fundamental identity: the creature of God, and by grace, his child and heir to eternal life.

 17. In bringing this entire matter to the Bishops' attention, this Congregation wishes to support their efforts to assure that the teaching of the Lord and his Church on this important question be communicated fully to all the faithful.

 In light of the points made above, they should decide for their own dioceses the extent to which an intervention on their part is indicated.
 In addition, should they consider it helpful, further coordinated action at the level of their National Bishops' Conference may be envisioned.